Do you live in - or are you moving to - an area that offers both AT&T U-Verse and Comcast XFINITY?

 Plans & Pricing

-The less speedy-tiered options are rather expensive until the 200 Mbps tier, which is priced at $82.95.
+The lower speeds are rather expensive until the 200 Mbps tier, which is priced at $82.95.
 That being said, there are no options between the 200 Mbps and 2000 Mbps tiers, which is available at $299.95.
 While the 2000 Mbps option is double the speed you'd receive from AT&T's U-Verse 1000 Internet tier, it is also three times the price.

 How does AT&T's U-Verse internet compare to Comcast XFINITY's internet products?